bdebut01/projects/d3-travel-map/travels-new/README.md

 ### Latest update

-Country fill darkens with number of visits at that moment in time.
+List visits so far and the date of the visit in the infobox.

 ### TODO

 - Infobox
-    - Include relevant interesting info
+    - Style internal elements and adjust container to fit internal content
-    - Style internal elements by category with font size, bold, etc
+    - Darken countries by number of days there instead of number of visits.
+See Bostock's [Choropleth example](https://beta.observablehq.com/@mbostock/d3-choropleth)
 - Farther down the line:
     - Animations, specifically one to make it clearer when a country has been visited
     - Radio buttons/dropdown for different people's travels